tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-dependabot/usage.md

 ### Using the user interface
 1. From the Plugins page, click **Settings > Integrations > Plugins**.
-2. Under the Action column for the plugin, click **Add Integration**.
+2. Under the Action column for the plug-in, click **Add Integration**.
 3. On the Add Integration page, enter values for the fields used to configure the integration and define communication.
 4. Click **Save**.